 If you wish to escalate your complaint to stage 2, you should do so in writing, within 6 months of the final response at Stage 1.

-If, having gone through Stages 1 and 2 and there has not been a satisfactory resolution you have the right to refer the matter to an independent external adjudicator through ISCAS.
-This must be done within 6 months of receiving the final response at stage 2; after 6 months you may not have access to the adjudication service.
+If, having gone through Stages 1 and 2 and there has not been a satisfactory resolution you have the right to refer the matter to the independent external mediation service CEDR (Centre for Effective Dispute Resolution).
 You will not need to pay for this process.
+Telephone 020 7520 3800 or visit their website: www.cedr.com

-The Parliamentary and Health Services Ombudsman cannot investigate complaints about privately funded healthcare services.
+The Parliamentary and Health Services Ombudsman cannot investigate complaints about privately funded healthcare services, this includes care provided by private patient units within NHS Trusts.

 However, you can raise a complaint to the Care Quality Commission (“CQC”) or the equivalent bodies in Scotland, Northern Ireland, and Wales.
 The CQC is the independent regulator of health and adult social care in England.
 They inspect both NHS organisations and independent providers.
 The CQC will take note of your complaint and may use it as part of their inspection process.
 However, they will not actively deal with a complaint.